limingwu8/limingwu8.github.io/_pages/about.md

 # Education
 + **Ph.D. in Electrical and Computer Engineering**

-  Purdue University, August 2019 - Present
+  Purdue University, August 2019 - December 2022

 + **MSc in Electrical and Computer Engineering**